 The more people want a product, the higher the price can go for resale.
 So if you have a big following, minting is a great opportunity to make money or provide other value (tax offsets, charitable donations, DAOs, funding).

 If you are going to mint an NFT, you need a strong community around it to drive up the value.
 It’s the foundation to drive up the demand for your product.
 However, the community itself is also a massively important tool for marketers.

 Discord and Twitter are the most popular platforms for NFT communities.
-Were moving to a cookie-less internet, which is going to make it impossible to track and advertise the way we have over the last 5 years.
+We’re moving to a cookie-less internet, which is going to make it impossible to track and advertise the way we have over the last 5 years.
 As we move off of cookies, zero-party and first party data become king.
-NFTs, give brands the opportunity to start building the new email list for a decentralized, private web 3.0.
+NFTs give brands the opportunity to start building the new email list for a decentralized, private web3.

 NFTs can express the identity, uniqueness, and scarcity of physical and digital objects throughout the digital and the physical world.
 Whether an NFT represents a copyrighted image, financial instrument, or digital asset, an NFT can be secured, and its custody chronicled within a blockchain.

 For example, LoanSnap is opening mortgage underwriting to the masses by assigning NFTs to property loans.
 They are using a new protocol (BACON) and NFTs to encapsulate the data about a loan, its underlying asset, and its mortgagee, all to facilitate an individual’s ability to invest in loans

 Blockchains’ transparent, decentralized nature, and immutability have valuable applications in preventing ad fraud and securing the ad supply chain.
 Those same benefits also deliver great value for brands that are dedicated to building strong first-party data strategies since consumers want to be able to opt out of data sharing, and they want transparency into what data is being collected.